Skip to main content

 Supporting Social, Emotional and Mental Health Needs

-Support children and families in maintaining good mental health.
-Critically examine a range of needs across different phases of education and contexts.
-Gain credits to transfer towards obtaining a full master's degree.
+Learn to support children and families in maintaining good mental health.
+You'll examine a range of needs across different education phases.
+You can earn credits to put towards gaining a full master's degree.

 School pupils sitting in a classroom with their hands up